Get insider access

 2. Best Upper Mid-Range Laser Printer

 If you want something a little cheaper, the Canon Color imageCLASS MF656Cdw is a great choice.
-It's also a color laser all-in-one with the same features and print quality as the Brother we recommend above.
+It's also an all-in-one color laser printer with the same features and print quality as the Brother we recommend above.
 You still get an ADF-equipped scanner with duplex scanning, outstanding print quality, and a high page yield.
-However, it prints slower at 22 pages per minute, and it can only reach that speed over a USB or Ethernet connection, which is inconvenient if you don't have space near the computer or router to place the printer.
+However, it prints slower at 22 pages per minute and can only reach that speed over a USB or Ethernet connection, which is inconvenient if you don't have space near the computer or router to place the printer.

 Unlike the Brother, the drum is built into the toner cartridges.
-This integrated design makes maintenance easier because you don't need to replace the drum separately, but it can also increase running costs if the drum gets damaged, as you would have to discard any remaining toner to replace the drum.
+This integrated design makes maintenance easier because you don't need to replace the drum separately.
+However, it can also increase running costs if the drum gets damaged, as you would have to discard any remaining toner to replace it.
 Thankfully, the toner cartridges aren't overly expensive.
 If you want to spend even less, you can get the Canon Color imageCLASS MF654Cdw variant, which lacks duplex scanning and fax functionality.
-See our full review for more details.

 See our review